Guidelines for teacher and course evaluations

 1. A presentation of reasonably refuting evidence.

-4. Obvious transposition of scale ratings.
+3. Obvious transposition of scale ratings or mistaken identity.

 2. For assessments in question, additional considerations may include: